Apple iPhone 14 Pro Max Review: The best iPhone... so far!

-The iPhone 14 Pro Max is no different.
+The AppleiPhone 14 Pro Max is no different.
 It has the best hardware and feature loadout among all new iPhones, and is much better differentiated from the rest of the lineup.
-After using the phone for more than a week, one thing is certain to me, at least—if you want the very best of Apple in 2022 and most of 2023, you definitely have to go with the iPhone 14 Pro Max.
+After using the phone for more than a week, one thing is certain to me, at least—if you want the very best of Apple in late 2022 and throughout the majority of 2023, you have to go with the iPhone 14 Pro Max.
+Without a doubt, one of the best iPhones right now.

 What’s new about the device: